Introduction

 axum Backend

-When compiling for the backend using axum, enable the axum feature:
+When compiling for the backend using axum, enable the axum feature for the leptos_i18n crate:

 # Cargo.toml